FAIRmat-NFDI/pynxtools/nexusparser/tools/yaml2nxdl/README.md

 - nxdl2yaml.py
 1. Reads the user-specified NeXus instance that the NXDL input file represents as a nested dictionary.
 2. Creates a YML file walking the dictionary nest.
-3. Optionally, if --append-to-base flag is switched on, the NXDL input file is read as an extension of a base class and the entries contained are appended below a standard Nexus base class.
-The NXDL file name must be the same of a Nexus base class for this feature.
+3. Optionally, if --append-to-base argument is given, the NXDL input file is interpreted as an extension of a base class and the entries contained in it are appended below a standard Nexus base class.
+   You need to specify both your XML input file (.nxdl.xml) and Nexus class (no extension).
+   Both .yml and .nxdl.xml file of the extended class are printed.

 ```console
 user@box:~$ python yaml2nxdl.py